ArtArtArtArt/KMSVault/1EvergreenNotes/deferred rendering.md

----
-type:
- - definition
-tags:
- - programming/gamedev/render
- - interview
----
 # deferred rendering

 Deferred rendering - [[HDRP]] renders all materials into a [[GBuffer]]...  **NOT FINISHED**

+---
+status: #⚙️
+tags: #programming/gamedev/render #interview
+related: